archiegoodman2/archiegoodman2/README.md

 - 👋 Hi, I’m @archiegoodman2
 - 👀 I’m interested in ...
 Cybersecurity, fitness, brazilian jiu-jitsu and surfing!
 - 🌱 I’m currently learning ...
-Python, Javscript, C#, with Rust and C++ soon
+Python and Javascript with lower level languages to follow soon
 - 💞️ I’m looking to collaborate on ...
 A variety of python and javascript projects
 - 📫 How to reach me ... https://www.linkedin.com/in/archie-goodman-a0bb4b1b7/